Leaf-Agriculture/docs/docs/operations.md

 ### `POST /files/merge`
 Posts a merge operation to our server.

+A merge operation is performed asynchronously.
+Which means, this call will return immediately with the newly created file entry.
+But the file will not be already processed.
+You will need to make new GET requeust to the id returned and check the status of the return object for modifications.

+A merge process has some limitations however.
+The files passed must belong to the same user, be of the same operation type and have the status as `CONVERTED`.
+If any of those filters fail, the endpoint will result in HTTP 400 error.

 It receives a single JSON object with the `ids` entry.
 Example:

 ```json